lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 requirements given on a minion card can play it, while only a Methuselah who controls a ready minion who meets the requirements of a master card can play it.

+Ⓡ A card with a clan symbol only requires a ready member of that clan *when played*.
+You don't need a clan member to gain control of the card (via `Far Mastery`, `Disputed Territory`, etc.) once it's in play.

+Ⓡ An effect that allows a minion to play a card that requires a Discipline he doesn't have (e.g., `Infernal Familiar`, `Ian Forestal`) can be used to meet one (not both) of the normal Discipline requirements of a multi-Discipline card.

 Some cards that have a requirement also have a burn option icon.
 <img src="http://www.vekn.net/images/stories/icons/misc/iconmiscburnoption.gif" width="30"/>